webcyberrob/blog.camunda.org/content/post/2018/01/camunda-bpm-790-alpha1-released.md

 [central repository](https://github.com/camunda/camunda-webapp-translations).
 We highly appreciate your contribution to improve the current translations or to add new ones.

-> Please bear in mind that this feature is only available in the Enterprise Platform of Camunda BPM.
-> To try it out anyway, please request a [Free Trial or Quote](https://camunda.com/enterprise/)

 ## Conditional Start Event
 The conditional event defines an event which is triggered if a given condition is evaluated to true.
-We are introducing support for Conditional Start Event, until now we have conditional start event only for Event Subprocess.
+Until now we had conditional start event only for Event Subprocesses.
+In this alpha release, it is now possible to start processes when the conditional start event is fulfilled.

-This allows you to start processes if some condition is fulfilled.
-Let's check the below picture.
+Let's check the below picture:

 {{< figure src="start-condition.png" >}}

 The process will be started if the temperature is higher than 22Co.
-But how is it possible to do this?
-In Java API you can trigger the evaluation of the deployed process's start conditions via RuntimeService:
+To do so through the Java API, you can trigger the evaluation of the deployed process's start conditions via RuntimeService:
 ```java
 List<ProcessInstance> instances = runtimeService
     .createConditionEvaluation()
     .setVariable("temperature", 24)
     .evaluateStartConditions();
 ```
 The REST API call would look like:
 POST /condition
 ```json
 {